 ID 42338090 © Morphologics | Dreamstime.com

 Garlic: Potent in flavor and odor, garlic doesn’t just give you bad breath; it is also a powerful health tool.
-Garlic is one of the best foods to fight high blood pressure, and it can even help treat gastritis.
+Garlic is one of the best foods that may help fight high blood pressure, and it can even help treat gastritis.

-Olive oil: One of the important components of the Mediterranean diet, olive oil has some remarkable health benefits, too, like helping to prevent Alzheimer’s disease and protecting your heart health.
+Olive oil: One of the important components of the Mediterranean diet, olive oil has some remarkable health benefits, too, like its potential to help prevent Alzheimer’s disease and protecting your heart health.
 It contains healthy monounsaturated fatty acids, which are anti-inflammatory and good for your overall health.

 In our easy tomato sauce recipe, these three main ingredients are joined by a handful of fresh basil and a sprinkle of red pepper flakes, which add delicious flavor and a bit of zing to your dish.

 Easy Tomato Sauce Recipe

 1 ¾ pounds of tomatoes, deskinned and chopped roughly*